flipperdevices/flipper-questions-and-answers/2022-08/August 26th 2022 side B.md

 ### What exactly goes over the subghz external debug pin and why did you add it?
 > Sometimes when working on new tools, internal tools might not be enough.
 Thus, this was added to allow for external tools to analyze signals.

 ### Could someone explain the pins on the flipper.
-They are pogo pins yes?
-Are they soldered?
-Or sit in place?
+Are they soldered or do they sit in place?
 > They’re soldered pogo pins, and can be replaced if needed.

 ### What’s the AMAP process that was recently added to GH Actions?
 > AMAP is a static analysis tool that tracks how much space is allocated to code.
-PVS Studio anlyzes potentially dangerous code.
+PVS Studio analyzes potentially dangerous code.
 > - Currently all reported issues by both tools are being worked out.
-Once done, PR’s will have mandatory checks under these toos.
+Once done, PR’s will have mandatory checks under these tools.

-### Is there any project of integrating a magnetic strip reader on the next flipper ?
+### Is there any project of integrating a magnetic strip reader on the next Flipper?
 > During last year’s hackathon, someone actually made one.
 However, putting it into a portable external module was difficult.
 > - Magstrip emulation is unofficially possible with RFID coil.
-> - Python protobuf bindings are being worked on, this means you’ll be able to control Flipper via a Python library.

 ### Any plans on clear case?
 > It’s coming, but no specific date yet.